|Position||Assistant Professor, Communications|

 The Communications department at UFV is an applied program that emphasizes professional writing, speaking, and other communication practices.
 Our courses range from workplace communication to social media to virtual team communication and more, focusing on real-world applications and current workplace practices and technologies.

-Experience and interest in developing additional experiential learning opportunities, including working with local community agencies, is highly desirable.
 Demonstrable experience in technology-supported teaching (e.g. hybrid, on-line, and computer-assisted learning) and the ability to engage students in technology enhanced learning is required.
-The successful candidate will show aptitude for working in team situations; demonstrated ability to participate in innovative inter-disciplinary teaching; a collaborative approach to engaging in department business; and an active commitment to academic service.
+The successful candidate will show aptitudes for using active engagement teaching methods; working in team situations; demonstrated ability to participate in innovative inter-disciplinary teaching; a collaborative approach to engaging in department business; and an active commitment to academic service.

 The Selection Advisory Committee will begin reviewing applications on February 22, 2019; however, the position will remain open until filled.

-Candidates should submit electronically a cover letter, a curriculum vitae, a statement of teaching philosophy, an original sample course plan for teaching applied communications related to organizational communication, especially related to digital communication strategies, team facilitation, or entrepreneurship, copies of student evaluations, and three letters of reference (to be sent separately and directly to UFV Human Resources).
+Candidates should submit electronically a cover letter, a curriculum vitae, a statement of teaching philosophy, an original sample course plan for teaching critical analysis and learning strategies to first year post-secondary students, copies of student evaluations, and three letters of reference (to be sent separately and directly to UFV Human Resources).

 Email application to: email@example.com